MartinLwx/martinlwx.github.io/en/exercise05-06-missingsemester-2020/index.md

-# the solutions for exercise 05&06 of MIT.Missing-semester(2020)
+# The solutions for exercise 05&06 of MIT.Missing-semester(2020)

 ## Lecture05.
 Command-line Environment